Mysonh/PasswordGenerator/README.md

   ## Usage
   When on the website a generator will be present with a red button.
 When clicked,prompts will be displayed for your inputs and then your password will be generated.

+  ## Project Status
+  Given the pace of the course, the  production of this project has come to a hold for the time being.

   ## Link
   [Password Generator Webpage](https://mysonh.github.io/PasswordGenerator/)